d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 ## Convolutions

-Let us briefly review why the above operation is called a *convolution*.
+Let's briefly review why the above operation is called a *convolution*.
 In mathematics, the convolution between two functions, say $f, g: \mathbb{R}^d \to R$ is defined as